 Additionally, five disciplines will be integrated across Year 1, Phase 1 coursework.
 These disciplines are: anatomy/embryology, histology/pathology/pathophysiology, pharmacology, physiology and patient centered medicine.
+PCM competency includes knowledge assessment through coursework and skills assessment through the EPA OSCE.
 To be eligible for advancement and promotion, students are expected to achieve competency in each of these disciplines.
 Competency will be assessed within coursework and students will receive feedback regarding their performance throughout the academic year.